rarepops/SmartChaosMachines/Documentation/Ways of Working.md

 Our approach to team collaboration is built on two core principles: **continuous pairing** and **architecture-driven planning**.
 These practices address the unique challenges of our distributed team working on complex industrial IoT systems while building the psychological safety and technical excellence needed for success.

+_These practices directly support the implementation phases outlined in [Implementation Plan](Implementation-Plan.md) and the technical complexity described in [Project Proposal](Project-Proposal.md)._

 ## Pair Programming as Default Practice

 ### Why Pair Programming